DeanLemans/deanlemans.github.io/content/00-raw/phone/pastebin_phone.md

 ---

-a certain kind of madness balancing fortitude and near maniacal drive

----

 A lot like Stormild, her elemental nature shone through, making her innately more childish and flighty than a normal beast.
 This isn't to say she wasn't as smart as other monsters; it just meant that becoming more "mature" wasn't a prioritized development goal.

 ---

-They create a bogus study which they publish in a serious-sounding science magazine owned by a for-profit university with a grand name like Anthropological University of Pennsylvania or the like.
-Website A publishes an outrageous article citing this study, then website B picks up the story, quoting website A. Website C does the same quoting website B… and then website A quotes website C as source.
-Now, all the clickbait articles dangled under the nose of viewers come with a list of apparently reliable sources.
-Of course, they control every organism involved from the start.
-It's just a ploy…"

----

-Aim to be someome children look up to.
-?
-That seems boring